Share on FacebookShare on TwitterShare on LinkedinShare via emailShare via Facebook Messenger

 7 Justice

-The world isn’t always fair.
-Justice isn’t always served—and when it is, it doesn’t always look how we imagined it would.
-These are the kinds of statements stories with justice themes might make.
-They might also explore themes of justice even when it’s unpopular, justice in the face of social pressure, and justice as morality.
-One famous example of a book with a justice theme is To Kill a Mockingbird, by Harper Lee.
+The world isn’t always fair, justice isn’t always served, and when it is, it doesn’t always look how we imagined it would.
+Narratives with the theme of justice explore these ideas.
+They may also examine justice even when it’s unpopular, justice in the face of social pressure, and justice as morality.

 8 Family

-Family is another universal theme because it pushes us to consider where we come from, how we fit into social groups large and small, and how our formative experiences have shaped us.
-Stories with family themes might explore family dynamics, resilience, life cycles, and how ideologies are passed (or not passed) from generation to generation.
-They might also explore themes of love, loyalty, betrayal, and trust.
+Family is another universal theme because it pushes us to consider where we come from, how we fit into social groups, and how our formative experiences have shaped us.
+Stories with family themes explore family dynamics, resilience, life cycles, and how ideologies are passed (or not passed) from generation to generation.

 9 Power

-Power is a common theme because power is, like many of the other entries in this list, something all of us experience.
-Stories that deal with power themes might ask questions about how power is attained and retained, who holds power, how power is transferred, and the impact power can have on an individual or a group.
+Power is a common theme in literature because it reflects the human experience of struggle, control, and influence.
+Stories dealing with this theme might ask questions about how power is attained and retained, who holds power, how power is transferred, and how power can impact an individual or a group.

 10 Change vs. tradition